-- Rinse the rice in 3 to 4 changes of water until the water is almost clear.
-Optional but recommended: Soak the rice in cool water for 15 minutes while you measure out the spices.
+- Gently rinse the rice in 3 to 4 changes of water until you can see your hand in the water.
+Optional but recommended: Soak the rice in cool water for 15 to 30 minutes while you measure out the spices.
 See my Notes below on soaking rice.

 - In a saucepan over medium heat, when the pan is hot add the ghee.
 Add the whole spices and sauté until they are fragrant, stirring frequently they don't burn.
 This takes about 3 to 4 minutes.
 Add the onions and the chilies and cook until the onions start to brown on the edges.
 This will take 5 to 6 minutes.

 - Add the rice for 4 to 5 minutes to coat the rice, stirring occasionally.
 Add the chicken stock, turmeric, and salt then mix together.

 Finishing on the Stovetop—1 3/4 cups broth—Cooking time listed above.

 - Turn the heat to high bring the rice to a hard boil.
 Turn the heat down to medium or whatever temperature you need to to keep the rice at a low boil cooking uncovered.
 Simmer until there are craters on the surface and the water has started to evaporate.
 About 5 to 9 minutes.